gomesluiz/Coursera_Capstone/README.md

 ## 4. METODOLOGY

-### Lost and Found Pets
+### 4.1 Lost and Found Pets Report

-The data source contains the information about stray animals received in the last 5 days by The Animal Services of the City of Toronto.
+This data source contains the information about stray animals received in the last 5 days by The Animal Services of the City of Toronto.

 **1. Data Cleaning**
 The report is available in two HTML tables (cats and dogs).
 These table contains some inconsistent entries and needs some cleanup.